-As of December 31, 2022 and December 31, 2021, the Company did not hold any derivative instruments that did not qualify for hedge accounting and had not yet expired.
+As of December 31, 2022 and December 31, 2021, the Group did not hold any derivative instruments that did not qualify for hedge accounting and had not yet expired.

-- 9. Fair value hierarchy - (1) Definition of fair value hierarchy value are categorized in the fair value hierarchy to which they belong based on the lowest level inputs that are significant to the overall fair value measurement.
+- 9. Fair value hierarchy - (1) Definition of fair value hierarchy

+All assets and liabilities for which fair value is measured or disclosed in fair value are categorized in the fair value hierarchy to which they belong based on the lowest level inputs that are significant to the overall fair value measurement.
 The inputs for each level are as follows: